BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - The Surprising Complexity of Formatting Ranges in Cpp - Barry Revzin
   - How to Use C++ Dependency Injection to Write Maintainable Software - Francesco Zoffoli
   - Cross-Building Strategies in the Age of C++ Package Managers - Luis Caro Campos
+  - Nobody Can Program Correctly - Lessons From 20 Years of Debugging C++ Code - Sebastian Theophil
 - [Education & Coaching](Education%20%26%20Coaching.md)
   - Reviewing Beginners' C++ Code - Patrice Roy
   - Back to Basics: The C++ Core Guidelines - Rainer Grimm